TheShadowRed/webrtc-dotnetcore-master/README.md

-# WebRTC Demo with ASP.NET Core
+# WebRTC with ASP.NET Core
-This is a demo of using WebRTC with ASP.NET Core as a signaling server.
+This is a of using WebRTC with ASP.NET Core as a signaling server.
 WebRTC allows direct peer-to-peer communication to work inside web pages.
-This demo shows audio/video communication and file sharing without sending data through the server.

 ## Signaling
 A signaling server resolves how to connect two peers over the internet.